spiceai/spiceai/docs/ROADMAP.md

 Spice.ai is still under early development, so there are several gaps and limitations, including:

-- Splitting of data (training/testing/etc)
+- Automated splitting of data (training/testing/etc)
 - Custom environments are not yet supported
 - Custom visualizations are not yet supported
 - Environment and reward function code must be written in Python 3.
 The plan is to enable these to be written in any language that compiles to Web Assembly.